This hybrid dog is a great companion and doesn’t do well being left alone but is suitable for apartments or houses with

 Schneagles looks are certainly hard to predict, given the variety of genetic makeups each individual might inherit.
-They will likely have some length to their coat, but it is possible that the Beagle parent breed’s shorter, coarse hair will be inherited instead.
+They will likely have some length to their coat, but it is possible to inherit the Beagle parent breed’s shorter, coarse hair instead.
 Ranging from black to tan (nearly blonde) locks, the coat of a Schneagle varies greatly depending on parentage.
 Large, round, dark eyes are pretty standard for this crossbreed as are the medium-length muzzle and a black nose.

 This relatively low maintenance dog will have grooming needs that, again, depend on which parent breed its genetics come from.
 The level of shedding depends on which parent is the dominant breed- meaning more shedding when the beagle is dominant and little to no shedding at all (hypoallergenic) if it takes after the miniature schnauzer.
-Schneagles with dominant beagle genes should be brushed weekly to remove any excess hair while miniature schnauzer dominant schneagles need brushed every other week or so.
+Owners of Schneagles with dominant beagle genes should brush them weekly to remove any excess hair while miniature schnauzer dominant schneagles need brushing every other week or so.

-All Schneagles should be bathed once a month unless otherwise necessary, teeth should be brushed a minimum of a couple of times a week to a maximum of every day, and nails can be trimmed once a month or as needed.
+All Schneagles should get baths once a month unless otherwise necessary, brush their teeth a minimum of a couple of times a week to a maximum of every day, and trim the nails once a month or as needed.

 Because it is a mix of two intelligent breeds, the Schneagle is easy to train, however some dogs with more Beagle in them than miniature schnauzer may benefit more from training classes.
 This is because the inherited instincts from its beagle parent might show a bit more obstinacy and independent disposition.
 Results will come gradually when training at home, so it is important to remain patient.
-Harnessing your Schneagle with gentle and positive reinforcement techniques is recommended and harsh training methods will not result in lasting progress.
+Harnessing your Schneagle with gentle and positive reinforcement techniques is ideal and harsh training methods will not result in lasting progress.
 Be firm, but also gentle if you are hoping to successfully maintain a good relationship and training pattern with your Schneagle.